Pipeline Builder

 Variable Default Description

-COMPLIANCE_SERVICE_HOST compliance Hostname (used by plugin/pipeline services)
+COMPLIANCE_SERVICE_HOST compliance Hostname (used by plugin/pipeline services to reach compliance)

 COMPLIANCE_SERVICE_PORT 3000 Port

-COMPLIANCE_RULES_CACHE_TTL_SECONDS 60 Active rules cache TTL
+CACHE_TTL_COMPLIANCE_RULES 60 Active rules cache TTL (seconds)

-COMPLIANCE_AUDIT_RETENTION_DAYS 90 Audit log retention
+COMPLIANCE_AUDIT_RETENTION_DAYS 180 Audit log retention (daily prune)

 MESSAGE_SERVICE_HOST message Message service (notifications)